 Since the beginning, many years ago, stock music has been put on a level below commercial music.
 From the economical point of view of the author can make sense:

 “Why I should dedicate a lot of resources and time to a song that is quite similar to hundreds of others and it’s going to be placed just in one video or advertisement?”

 We believe that the quality of stock music doesn’t have to be different from the famous and commercial songs that we hear every day on iTunes, Youtube and Spotify.

 Why has to?
 Unlicensed music is used in very important projects, like advertising for major brands, movies released in cinemas, radio and television, among many other little projects that also deserve the best possible quality at fair prices.
 Our aim is to create uncopyrighted music mixed and produced in the most professional way possible, like the art it is.

-This kind of music doesn’t have to be expensive nor cheap, it has to have the price that matches their author effort for creating it.
-And $16.50 for a monthly subscription sounds right for us.
+This kind of music doesn’t have to be expensive or cheap, it has to have a price that matches the author’s effort in creating it.
+And $50 for a lifetime subscription sounds right to us.

 And you pay this only once a month, not every time your video/advertisement is shown.
 So, if you compare it with a single song on iTunes for example, that costs $0.99, it seems expensive, but this comparison has no sense because while your iTunes song is just for your own listening, the royalty-free song is going to be used in another end product that can reach millions of people and (even) make money.

 So, royalty-free music is not an end product, just a piece of another bigger one.

 How much does business software costs?
 Or footage?
 Or a premium WordPress theme?